 Most contemporary Santoku and Nakiri knives available in American and European stores are double faceted with 15º sides.
 They are typically thinner and lighter compared to most American/European blades.

 However, Chinese and Japanese manufacturers have also come up with their own styles of chef’s knives designed for heavy-duty fish and meat work.
-Like most Asian knives, these larger, thicker blades come with a 15º angle, but you may b them to 20 degrees for intensive and all-purpose use.
+Like most Asian knives, these larger, thicker blades come with a 15º angle, but you can buy them up to 20 degrees for intensive and all-purpose use.

 Traditional Japanese blades